As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

 Water Savings Incentive Program

 The Water Savings Incentive Program encourages innovation in conservation at commercial, industrial and agricultural facilities in Southern California.
 Through the program, customers who implement customized projects that result in water savings are paid based on the amount of water they save.

 Innovative Conservation Program

-The Innovative Conservation Program (ICP) provides direct grant funding, in partnership with other agencies, for studies of new conservation and water efficiency technologies.
-The program has funded research into: a hydrogel that cuts the water needs of grass, rainwater harvesting, irrigation systems, a special sand that holds water around a plant’s roots to cut watering needs, and myriad other technologies.
+The Innovative Conservation Program provides direct grant funding, in partnership with other agencies, for studies of new conservation and water efficiency technologies.
+The program has funded research into: a hydrogel that cuts the water needs of grass, rainwater harvesting, irrigation systems, a special sand that holds water around a plant’s roots to reduce watering needs, and a myriad of other technologies.

 Innovative Supplies Funding Program

 The Innovative Supplies Funding Program promotes innovative technical advances that will help prepare the region for future water supply uncertainties.
 The program funds studies and pilot projects that reduce obstacles to the future production of recycled water, seawater desalination, groundwater recovery and local stormwater.